This FAQ section contains our questions related to COVID-19 Vaccine – Practical queries around getting the vaccine.

 You should be able to work as long as you feel well.
 If your arm is particularly sore, you may find heavy lifting difficult.
 If you feel unwell or very tired you should rest and avoid operating machinery or driving.

-The vaccine cannot give you COVID-19 infection, and two doses will reduce your chance of becoming seriously ill.
+The vaccine cannot give you COVID-19 infection.
 However, you will need to continue to follow the guidance in your workplace, including wearing the correct personal protection equipment and taking part in any screening programmes.

 Plan to attend your second appointment.
-You should have a record card with your next appointment written on it, if not the NHS will be in contact within a few weeks to schedule your second dose which will be due at 12 weeks from the first.
+You should have a record card with your next appointment written on it, if not the NHS will be in contact within a few weeks to schedule your second dose which will be due at eight weeks from the first.
+If eligible, it is important to get a booster dose at least 3 months after your second dose to boost your immunity.

 Although serious side effects are very rare, if you experience any of the following from around 4 days to 4 weeks after vaccination you should seek medical advice urgently: